Azure/azure-sdk-tools/src/dotnet/APIView/APIViewJsonUtility/README.md

 ### Usage

-Here are t of how to use APIViewJsonUtility:
+Here are two examplea of how to use APIViewJsonUtility:

 - Create APIView output text